MarkoPetteri/godot-docs/tutorials/vector_math.rst

 But... angles?
 --------------

-But why not using an *angle*?
+But why not use an *angle*?
 After all, we could also think of a vector as an angle and a magnitude, instead of a direction and a magnitude.
 Angles also are a more familiar concept.